axamei/sassyinphilly/README.md

 ## Organizing and Naming Things is Hard

-> Task #2: Organize your styles and give them appropriate names
+> Task #2: Organize your styles into sensible groups and give them practical names

 - SMACSS
 - BEM